 Related collection items

-The Birthday Party (1958) overview The Birthday Party, Harold Pinter’s second full-length play, was written in ...
+The Birthday Party (1958) overview The Birthday Party, Harold Pinter’s second full-length play, was written ...

-Betrayal (1978) overview Harold Pinter’s 1978 play employs a reverse-chronological structure to tell the story ...
+Betrayal (1978) overview Harold Pinter’s 1978 play employs a reverse-chronological structure to tell the ...